vuejs/v2.vuejs.org/src/guide/mixins.md

 // -> "hello!"
 ```

+<p class="tip">Use global mixins sparsely and carefully, because it affects every single Vue instance created, including third party components.
+In most cases, you should only use it for custom option handling like demonstrated in the example above.</p>

 ## Custom Option Merge Strategies

 When custom options are merged, they use the default strategy, which simply overwrites the existing value.
 If you want a custom option to be merged using custom logic, you need to attach a function to `Vue.config.optionMergeStrategies`: